 - Premium: King, Fox, or Icon coilovers ($3,000-$5,000+)

-Priority 3: Armor and Protection
+Priority 3: Underbody Protection

-- Brands: RCI Metalworks, C4 Fabrication, Pelfreybilt
+- Brands I trust: RCI Metalworks, C4 Fabrication, Pelfreybilt

-- Budget: $300-$1,500 depending on coverage
+- Budget: $300-$1,500 depending on how much coverage you want

-Bed Storage Solutions
+Storage Solutions

-- Bed rack: For rooftop tent or cargo ($300-$1,000)
+- Bed rack: Essential for rooftop tent or serious cargo ($300-$1,000)

-- Tonneau cover: Protects gear from weather
+- Tonneau cover: Keeps gear dry without adding height

 - Bed cap/shell: Maximum weather protection and security

-Rooftop Tent Options
+Rooftop Tent Mounting

-Power and Electrical
+Power and Electrical Systems

-Dual Battery System
+Dual Battery Setup

-Solar Integration
+Adding Solar

 - Sizing: 100-200W handles most basic camp needs

-Recovery and Safety
+Recovery and Safety Equipment

 - Recovery strap and soft shackles